- A Question of Frequency

 Since Kanban teams don’t have timeboxes, the Agile Performance Standards related to delivery rates don’t apply.
 These teams don’t use capacity planning, so they need another means to maintain a sustainable pace.
 And there is no means for controlling scope change based on iterations.

 The answer to all of these is the WIP Limit.
 The most egregious misuse of Kanban I have witnessed, and I have witnessed it all too often, is the lack of WIP limits.
 Let me be blunt: If you don’t have a WIP limit, you are not doing Kanban.
-The WIP limit is the entire point to the system.
+To me, the WIP limit is nearly the entire point to the system.
 I note in “Choose Daily Tasks” under “The Sprint Process” that humans cannot multi-task well, according to scientific research.
 In an example relevant to Kanban, a six-year study of 31 judges found that the more cases on average a judge kept open at any one time, the longer it took him or her to complete any case on average, and the bigger the backlog the judge built up.
 The scientists accounted for issues that could impact case length, like its complexity.

 Under FuSca, Kanban teams replace the “100% delivery” performance standard with this one: “Never exceed any WIP limit, and be within two cards most of the time.”
 That is, if a column has a WIP limit of three, you never have four cards in it and and rarely one or zero.
 This standard ensures full productivity without overcommitment, to meet the Agile Manifesto principle about a “sustainable pace.”